ViralTexts/gtr-clusters/clusters/18730709-sn84028385-IfIShouldDieTonight.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+If I should die to-night,
+My friends would look upon my quiet face,
+Before they laid it in its resting place,
-at death had left it almost fair;
+And deem that death had left it almost fair;
 And, laying snow white flowers against my hair,
 Would smooth it down with tearful tenderness,
 And fold my hands with lingering caress,